NeverSettels/ColorBattle/README.md

 ## Features

-- Pick Your own Colors wether it is from the pre-selected range or completely up to fate.
+- Pick Your own Colors whether it is from the pre-selected range or completely up to fate.

 - Mute button so that your 1000th game doesn't drive you nuts